-Best summer pubs to head to when lockdown lifts
+Best summer pubs to head to when the sun shines

-Praise be, the pubs are opening - and just in time for summer weather!
+Need a sunny spot to settle in with a G&T?
 Here are the best pubs to enjoy a socially-distanced sip in across Hants and IoW.
 Cheers!

 The Phoenix Inn, Hartley Wintney